Helen Gandy: Files

-Gandy stated that Hoover had left standing instructions to destroy his personal papers upon his death, and that this instruction was confirmed by Tolson and Gray.
-Gandy stated that she destroyed no official papers, that everything was personal papers of Hoover's.
+Gandy stated that Hoover had left standing instructions to destroy his personal papers upon his death, and this instruction was confirmed by Tolson and Gray.
+She also stated that she destroyed no official papers; that everything was personal papers of Hoover's.
 The staff of the subcommittee did not believe her, but she told the committee: "I have no reason to lie."
 Representative Andrew Maguire (D-New Jersey), a freshman member of the 94th Congress, said "I find your testimony very difficult to believe."
 Gandy held her ground: "That is your privilege."

 "I can give you my word.
-I know what there was—letters to and from friends, personal friends, a lot of letters", she testified.
-Gandy also said the files she took to his home also included his financial papers, such as tax returns and investment statements, the deed to his home, and papers relating to his dogs' pedigrees.
+I know what there was—letters to and from friends, personal friends, a lot of letters," she testified.
+Gandy also said the files she took to Hoover's home included his financial papers, such as tax returns and investment statements, the deed to his home, and papers relating to his dogs' pedigrees.